VQHieu1012/Scraper-system/README.md

 # Distributed-Scraper

 ## Introduction
-In this repository, we create a Distributed scraper system.
+In this repository, we create a Distributed scraper system to scrape product details in Tiki.
 We apply Multiprocessing, Distributed system with Scrapy and Redis to optimize scraping time, CPU and memory usage.

 ## Workflow